imhicihu/Patrimonio-database/README.md

 # Rationale #

-* This document describes the software that brings a _custom_ solution: a visual database of all hardware that belongs to the institution
+* This document describes the software that brings a _custom_ solution: a visual database of all hardware assets that belongs to the institution
 * It comes with an inner searcher that shows a visual representation of the object searched with all the linked metadata already gathered
 * There are both tutorials for this solution-driven application: [español](https://bitbucket.org/imhicihu/patrimonio-database/src/28eb9216f679c5aff33624ea292e90bcee0c8c3b/tutorial_esp.md?at=master&fileviewer=file-view-default) and [english](https://bitbucket.org/imhicihu/patrimonio-database/src/28eb9216f679c5aff33624ea292e90bcee0c8c3b/tutorial.md?at=master&fileviewer=file-view-default)